 “Laying the foundation for today's flourishing study of mathematical logic”

-When the time came for the award ceremony however, Gödel refused to travel to the White House, fearful that he might contract an illness on the trip.
+When the time came for the award ceremony, Gödel refused to travel to the White House, fearful that he might contract an illness on the trip.
 A lifelong hypochondriac, Gödel from a young age developed an obsession with illness and disease, in addition to suffering from iophobia, the fear of being poisoned.
 For decades, he kept daily records of his body temperature and bowel movements.
 Convinced that a bout of rheumatic fever in his youth had affected his heart, he would obsessively eat heart medications.
 According to his friend Morgenstern, by 1974 Gödel was ingesting a wide range of daily medications for ailments he didn’t have, including digestive, bowel and cardiac problems as well as for kidney and bladder infections.
 For the latter part of his life, he would only eat food that his wife Adele prepared for him.
 When in 1977 Adele was hospitalized, fearful that his food would be poisoned, he stopped eating altogether and subsequently died of self-starvation.
 His death certificate reports that he weighed 29 kilograms (65 lbs) at the time of his death, and that it was due to “malnutrition and inanition caused by personality disturbance“.

-This week’s newsletter is all about Kurt Gödel, the human being.
-Estimated reading time is 45 minutes.
+This week’s newsletter is about Kurt Gödel.

-Kurt Friedrich Gödel (1906–1978) was born on April 28th in Brünn, Moravia, then a part of the Austro-Hungarian empire, now part of the Czech Republic.
+Kurt Friedrich Gödel (1906–1978) was born on April 28th in Brünn, Moravia, then part of the Austro-Hungarian empire, now part of the Czech Republic.
 The son of Rudolf and Marianne Gödel, he had one older brother, Rudolf.

 “Gödel considered himself always Austrian and an exile in Czechoslovakia”